Cellulosimicrobium cellulans: Phylogeny

 Relatively little research has been conducted on the genus Cellulosmicrobium, contributing minimal data to the NCBI database.
 However, 16S rRNA gene sequences provided by GenBank made possible a phylogenetic tree to determine the relationships between each species.
 As of 2021, there are only 6 other known species that have been discovered within the genus Cellulosmicrobium: C. cellulans, C. aquatile, C. arenosum, C. funkei, C.marium, C. terreum, and C. varabile.
 Some strains of these species, namely C. cellulans and C. terreum, were isolated from samples of soil, whereas the C. funkei species was isolated from human blood.

 Disease

 Infection

 C. cellulans infections are rare and the organism is considered an opportunistic pathogen.
 C. cellulans usually only affects immunocompromised individuals or foreign body carriers that penetrate the body via catheters, plant thorns/needles, etc. Fewer than 100 people have been infected by this pathogen and this pathogen has shown a variety in severity of symptoms.
 Those with pre-existing conditions who contract C. cellulans experience more severe disease; healthy individuals typically present with mild symptoms.
 In these cases, C. cellulans causes local inflammation where the affected sites become painful, swollen, and tender.

-In one case study, a 52-year-old woman developed endocarditis and intracranial infarction due of C. cellulans infection.
+In one case study, a 52-year-old woman developed endocarditis and intracranial infarction due to C. cellulans infection.